corda/corda-ansible/README.md

 ## Limitations

-- works with Ubuntu 16.04 only
+- tested with Ubuntu 16.04 only CentOS 7 (7.3) only
-- uses OpenJDK.
+- install only OpenJDK from zulu.org (on request).
 However, please note that Corda is going to use Oracle Java if it is installed and configured as the default Java for the system.